-We cannot guarantee that you will receive any direct benefit from this project other than the opportunity to talk with a researcher about your experiences of and views on the care of women with early or premature menopause.
-Your input will enable us to contribute valuable information to the website which will be of benefit to other health professionals, as well as women with experience of early or premature menopause, their partners or family members, and policymakers.
+We cannot guarantee that you will receive any direct benefit from this project other than the opportunity to talk with a researcher about your experiences of and views about early or premature menopause.
+Your input will enable us to contribute valuable information to the website which will be of benefit to others going through similar difficulties, as well as their partners or family members, health professionals, and policymakers.

 Participation in the study is not expected to have any particular risks for interviewees.
-As noted, you are free to withdraw from the study at any time.
+While people sometimes find it helpful to talk about their story with researchers, you may become upset or distressed during the interview, so please take a break from the interview if required or we can visit you another time to finish the interview.
+We will provide you with a list of organisations that offer support that you may contact as needed.
+You are also free to withdraw from the study at any time.
 See also 'Confidentiality' below.